mil/School/Spring-2013/PSYC-4114/Chapter-2.md

                     * Surrounded by the **myelin** (a white fatty substance) surrounding
                     * Has a mylin sheath: Insluates and protects longer axons from electrical interference
                         - Also speeds up conduction of information
-                    * **Nodes of Ranvier**: small gaps in myelin coating serving to increase conduction speed
+                    * **Nodes of Ranvier**: Small gaps in myelin coating serving to increase conduction speed
                 - **Un-Myelinated**:
                     * Typically **shorter** and **smaller**
                     * No myelin surrounding